-- 1.3.3.1 When communicating online, students are expected to: - Treat instructors and classmates with respect in email or any other form of communication; - Use the instructor's proper title (e.g., Dr. Smith or, if in doubt, Mr. or Ms. Smith); - Use clear and concise language; - Remember that all graduate level communication should have correct spelling and grammar (this includes discussion boards); - Avoid using slang terms and texting abbreviations; - Use standard fonts and a font size of 12 point; - Avoid using the caps lock feature; - Limit or avoid altogether the use of emojis; - Be cautious when using humor or sarcasm as tone is often misunderstood in an email or discussion post and your attempt at humor might be taken seriously or sound offensive; - Do not send personal and/or confidential information remember student privacy and confidentiality and HIPAA. - 1.3.3.2 In addition to the above-mentioned guidelines, when sending an email to an instructor, teaching assistant, or classmate, students should: - Use a descriptive subject line; - Be brief; - Avoid attachments unless it is certain the recipients can open them; - Use plain text instead of HTML; - Sign the message with their name and return email address; - Think carefully before sending the email to more than one person; - Be mindful about the use of "reply all"; - Do not forward an email message from someone else without their consent. - 1.3.3.3 When posting on the discussion board in an online class, students should: - Make posts that are on topic and within the scope of the course material; - Review and edit posts before sending them; - Be as brief as possible while still making a thorough comment; - Always give proper credit when either referencing or quoting another source; - Be sure to read all discussion points in a thread before replying; - Do not repeat someone else's post without adding something of their own to it; - Avoid short, generic replies such as, "I agree."
-Students should include why they agree or add to the previous point; - Always be respectful of others' opinions even when they differ from their own; - Express their differing opinion in a respectful, non-critical way; - Do not make either personal or insulting remarks; - Be open-minded. - 1.4 Breaches of Professionalism - 1.4.1 The Graduate School will use reasonable methods to address breaches of professionalism.
-Retaliation against students, faculty, or staff for reporting breaches of professionalism in good faith will not be tolerated (see the Non-Retaliation Policy). - 1.4.2 Breaches of professionalism or violations of professionalism may trigger other Graduate School policies and result in disciplinary action. - 1.4.3 Breaches of professionalism when conducting activities on behalf of the Graduate School or when representing the Graduate School outside of the St. Jude campus will be subject to this policy. - 1.4.4 Examples of minor breaches of professional behavior include but are not limited to the following: - Occasional tardiness - Inappropriate use of mobile devices during class or within the lab - Failure to dress appropriately in classroom and other Graduate School settings - Failure to respond in a timely manner to multiple communications - 1.4.5 Examples of moderate breaches of professional behavior include but are not limited to the following: - Failure to submit assignments without a valid or approved excuse - Excessive or habitual tardiness and absence from courses or research commitment - Disrespectful behavior towards other students, faculty, or staff

-- Habitual non-responsive communication to faculty and staff - Failure to collaborate with peers or clarify responsibilities

-1.4.6 Examples of serious breaches of professional behavior include but are not limited to the following:
+- Be cautious when using humor or sarcasm as tone is often misunderstood in an email or discussion post and your attempt at humor might be taken seriously or sound offensive; - Do not send personal and/or confidential information remember student privacy and confidentiality and HIPAA.

+1.3.3.2 In addition to the above-mentioned guidelines, when sending an email to an instructor, teaching assistant, or classmate, students should:

+- Use a descriptive subject line; - Be brief: - Avoid attachments unless it is certain the recipients can open them; - Use plain text instead of HTML; - Sign the message with their name and return email address; - Think carefully before sending the email to more than one person; - Be mindful about the use of "reply all"; - Do not forward an email message from someone else without their consent.

+1.3.3.3 When posting on the discussion board in an online class, students should:

+- Make posts that are on topic and within the scope of the course material; - Review and edit posts before sending them; - Be as brief as possible while still making a thorough comment; - Always give proper credit when either referencing or quoting another source; - Be sure to read all discussion points in a thread before replying; - Do not repeat someone else's post without adding something of their own to it; - Avoid short, generic replies such as, "I agree."
+Students should include why they agree or add to the previous point; - Always be respectful of others' opinions even when they differ from their own; - Express their differing opinion in a respectful, non-critical way; - Do not make either personal or insulting remarks; - Be open-minded.

+1.4 Breaches of Professionalism

+- 1.4.1 The Graduate School will use reasonable methods to address breaches of professionalism.
+Retaliation against students, faculty, or staff for reporting breaches of professionalism in good faith will not be tolerated (see the Non-Retaliation Policy). - 1.4.2 Breaches of professionalism or violations of professionalism may trigger other Graduate School policies and result in disciplinary action. - 1.4.3 Breaches of professionalism when conducting activities on behalf of the Graduate School or when representing the Graduate School outside of the St. Jude campus will be subject to this policy. - 1.4.4 Examples of minor breaches of professional behavior include but are not limited to the following: - Occasional tardiness - Inappropriate use of mobile devices during class or within the lab - Failure to dress appropriately in classroom and other Graduate School settings - Failure to respond in a timely manner to multiple communications - 1.4.5 Examples of moderate breaches of professional behavior include but are not limited to the following: - Failure to submit assignments without a valid or approved excuse - Excessive or habitual tardiness and absence from courses or research commitment - Disrespectful behavior towards other students, faculty, or staff - Habitual non-responsive communication to faculty and staff - Failure to collaborate with peers or clarify responsibilities - 1.4.6 Examples of serious breaches of professional behavior include but are not limited to the following: - Having more than three moderate breaches of professionalism - Committing forgery or altering or misusing Graduate School documents, records, instruments of identification, computer programs or accounts - Expressing criticism or issues, in in-person and virtual academic settings, in a threatening, abusive and negative manner - Committing a violent act